Azure/AzureStack-QuickStart-Templates/README.md

 Feature version - 2nd June

+This is the second line aded on 2nd June

 This repository contains Azure Resource Manager deployment templates that have been tested with Microsoft Azure Stack Development Kit.

 ## What repository?